xairy/raw-gadget/README.md

 ioctl(USB_RAW_IOCTL_EP0_WRITE): Cannot send after transport endpoint shutdown
 ```

-This error likely means that the emulated USB device did something wrong.
+This error means that the emulated USB device tried to send data on a disabled endpoint.

+This usually happens when the device emulation code does something wrong.
-For example, tried to perform an endpoint operation before the device is configured.
+For example, tries to perform an endpoint operation before the device was configured.
-Or provided an endpoint descriptor that does not match the USB device speed.
+Or provides an endpoint descriptor that does not match the USB device speed.
-As a result, either the UDC driver or the host decided to disconnect the device.
+As a result, either the UDC driver or the host decides to disconnect the device.

 Note: During device operation, the host might decide to reconfigure the device.
 The UDC driver will then issue a reset or a disconnect event (depends on which UDC driver is in use).
-After this, endpoint operations will fail with `ESHUTDOWN` until the device emulation code calls `USB_RAW_IOCTL_CONFIGURE` again when handling a new `SET_CONFIGURATION` request.
+After this, any attempt to issue an endpoint operation will fail with `ESHUTDOWN` until the device emulation code calls `USB_RAW_IOCTL_CONFIGURE` again when handling a new `SET_CONFIGURATION` request.
 Getting notifications about the reset and disconnect events requires using the Raw Gadget patches from the [dev branch](https://github.com/xairy/raw-gadget/tree/dev).
+Note that if an endpoint operation fails with `ESHUTDOWN`, the Raw Gadget device will be put into the `STATE_DEV_FAILED` state and stop functioning.

 ## Projects based on Raw Gadget